What Temperatures Is a Heat Pump Not Effective?

 Some homeowners choose to install a grounds source heat pump instead of an air source model.
 Although it can be more expensive to install, the ground is usually heated by air, and so your heat pump can run more efficiently and cost less per year than an air source heat pump.

-Not only do the ground temperatures remain fairly constants, but at about 15 m depth, the temperature can be between eight and 11 °C (75 °C) at any time of the year.
+Not only do the ground temperatures remain fairly constant, but at about 15 m depth, the temperature can be between eight and 11 °C (75 °C) at any time of the year.
 The heat pump can be a great option for those who want a more environmentally friendly heating source.

 There are many situations in which a heat pump will not only be ineffective but will stop working altogether.
 How low is the temperature for heat pumps?
 Although heat pumps are a great heat source, they are not as effective in lower temperatures.